 The last 15 miles of the day was climbing on forest road and wound up being mostly gravel, much to W’s chagrin – he had swapped for a bike with fenders but small tires.
 We finished the climb into Brown Creek, and found camp at an abandoned campground about 1.5 miles uproad from Brown Creek.
 The campsite was amazing!
 We had the whole river bend and clay wall to ourselves.
 After a long and somewhat stressful day (what with all the flats and the time pressure that comes from unplanned mishaps), we pitched, cooked, and got to sleep.
 Little did we know the noseeums were getting us on the beach.
 More on that later.

 Day 2 -- Sunday, September 20

 Brown Creek to Coho Campground via High Steel Bridge (58.3 mi, 3493 ft)

 We start the day by heading up to the High Steel Bridge, apparently the highest steel truss bridge and the 14th highest bridge in the US?
 Twin to the Vance Creek Bridge nearby which we also saw as we rode out.
-Much of today was forest road county riding, easy on the big tires, but much harder than paved roads.
-A very pretty descent out of the woods down to Matlock (a bend in the road with a general store) ended in us carrying out bikes out over a series of gullies cut at the end of the forest road, to prevent cars from driving through after logging is done.
-After a bit more gravel, it's an easy 20 mile paved segment up to Coho Campground, which rims Wynoochee Lake behind the similarly named dam.
-After a quick dip in the lake, it's dinner, cider, and sleep.
+Much of today was forest road country riding, easy on the big tires, but much harder than paved roads.
+A very pretty descent out of the woods down to Matlock (a bend in the road with a general store) ended in us carrying our bikes out over a series of gullies cut at the end of the forest road, to prevent cars from driving through after logging is finished.
+After a bit more gravel, it’s an easy 20 mile paved segment up to Coho Campground, which rims Wynoochee Lake behind the similarly named dam.
+After a quick dip in the lake, it’s dinner, cider, and sleep.
 Those noseeum bites from the first day are starting to hit us.

 Day 3 -- Monday, September 21